The X-ray binaries in M83: will any of them form gravitational wave sources for LIGO/VIRGO/KAGRA?: Discussion

 Our main modeling issue was to match the numbers of XRBs observed in M83.
-Typical model numbers that we find are much too large for LMXBs and somewhat too low for IMXBs and HMXBs (see Model 1 in Table \ref{table:BestFit}).
-The observations show that there is a gradient of metallicity in M83: it has the value as high as $Z\sim0.03$ in the centre and it falls down to $Z\sim0.006$ in the far outer disc \citep{Bresolin05,Bresolin09}.
-We adopted the value $Z=0.01$ as an average in the region covered by \textit{HST}, however, we checked that changing $Z$ within the range observed in M83 has not much influence on the synthetic XRBs population.
+Typical model numbers that we find are much too large for LMXBs and somewhat too low for IMXBs and HMXBs (see Model 1 in Table~\ref{table:BestFit}).
+We checked that changing $Z$ within the range observed in M83 has not much influence on the synthetic XRBs population.
 For $Z=0.01,0.02,0.025,0.03$ the total number of systems differs at most by a factor of $1.3$.\\ Apart from the CE development criteria the number of HMXBs in our simulations is influenced the most by the slope of IMF for massive stars and SFR, within the small set of parameters that we varied.
 The uncertainty of the IMF slope for the high-mass stars, is: $\alpha_3=-2.3\pm0.7$ \citep{Kroupa01}.
 Changing $\alpha_3=-2.3$ (Model 1: $75$ HMXBs and $55$ IMXBs) to $\alpha_3=-1.9$ generates more massive stars and thus more HMXBs ans IMXBs ($227$ HMXBs and $225$ IMXBs).
-It is apparent that just with change of IMF slope within its uncertainity we can easily match the number of observed HMXBs ($120$) and IMXBs ($64$) in M83 . \\
+It is apparent that just with change of IMF slope within its uncertainity we can easily match the number of observed HMXBs ($120$) and IMXBs ($64$) in M83 . \\ As mentioned in Sec.~\ref{Sec:Method} we tested 4 values of SFR ($1.5,\,2.0,\,2.5,\,3.5\, \mathrm{M}_{\odot}\,\mathrm{yr}^{-1}$).
+Only the models with $\mathrm{SFR}=3.5\,\mathrm{M}_{\odot}\,\mathrm{yr}^{-1}$, standard IMF slope and $Z=0.01$ (e.g. Model 2) produce the number of HMXBs ($116$) approaching the observations ($120$).
+The lower is SFR the less HMXBs are formed in simulations, e.g. for the model with $\mathrm{SFR}=2.5\,\mathrm{M}_{\odot}\,\mathrm{yr}^{-1}$ and $Z=0.01$ (Model 1) their number drops to $75$.\\ From discussion above it is apparent that finely tuning either of the two parameters (SFR or $\alpha_3$) leads to the desired result considering HMXBs.
+However, there are other observations that motivate the specific choice of SFR that adjusts the number of HMXBs. \citet{Grimm03} inferred the relation between SFR and the total number $N$ of HMXBs with luminosities $L_\mathrm{X}>2.0\times10^{38}\,\mathrm{erg\,s^{-1}}$ from the observations of $14$ local galaxies: